OliviaZhu26/Single_virion_seq/README.md

 Create individual folders for each sample.

 1. Run reference genome picker.
-(Skip this if you know which reference you need)
+(Written to identify most likely HBV genotype.
+Skip this if appropriate reference is known.)

-    command:
+    command: ./refPick.sh fastq_file.list ref_genomes.list data_directory/

+    Output file 02_mismatches.txt will summarize % mismatches to each reference tested.

 2. Run BAsE-Seq aligner.
+(Using closest Genotype as identified above.)

     command: ./Base_seq_alignment.sh parameter_file.txt

-    QC plots generated can be used to gauge library quality, and adjust variables for the next step as required.
+    QC plots generated can be used to gauge library quality such as overall per base coverage and number of genomes with %bases covered to 4x.
+Adjust variables for the next step as required.

 3. Run BAsE-Seq haplotype caller

     command: ./Base_seq_haplotype.sh 4 50 59 3198 3215 1 1500

+4. Convert haplotypes into a bam file for downstream variant calling (optional)

+    commands: bwasw/graphmap haplotype reads to reference
+              (edit sam files so all haplotypes map to position 1 of reference with no indels)
+              perl correct_sam.pl haplotype.sam haplotype_corrected.sam

 <strong>Prerequisites</strong>